 Redding is approximately 3.5 hours north of San Francisco by car via I-5.
 Sacramento is about 2.5 hours south.
 Redding Municipal Airport (RDD) has limited commercial service, so most people fly out of Sacramento (SMF) for more options.

-Can I work remotely from Redding?
+Can I work remotely from Redding, CA?

 What are the downsides of living in Redding, CA?